andreasmlbngaol/stegasaurus/README.md

 * The Web version has bugs in shared secret computation due to interoperability issues between Kotlin and JS.
 * Desktop encoding is significantly faster due to the mature ecosystem and better default PNG encoders compared to Android, and much faster than Web.
-* Cross-platform compatibility works reliably for: desktop→desktop, desktop→android, android→android, android→desktop.
-Web remains unreliable.
+* Cross-platform embedding/extraction works reliably except on Web.
 ---

 ## Build Instructions (Developers)